tmbumaths/python-workshop/docs/day5.md

 #### Conditionally Controlling the loop

 The `for` loop does not require any ==test== to be performed in the code.
-But these are theree important cases where `for` is used with a condition.
+But these are three important cases where `for` is used with a condition.

 - **break:** It will terminates the loop based on a ==test==.